- When: March 23, 2017 6:00 pm - March 25, 2017 6:00 pm

 12-2 PM Climate Change, Governance, and Public Health

 NYU Medical Center, 550 First Avenue, Alumni Hall AScreening of the documentary, Not Without Us (2016, Dir: Mark Decena), featuring the journeys of seven grassroots activists from around the world as they headed to Paris to challenge the 21st session of the United Nations Climate Change Conference (COP21).
-Post-screening discussion with director Mark Decena, sociologist and filmmaker Sabrina McCormick (George Washington University and White House Council on Environmental Quality Committee on Science Needs for Climate Adaptation), and Jerome Whitington (Anthropology, NYU).
-Moderator: Helena Hansen (NYU Medical Center & Anthropology).3:30-5 PM Tourism in Perspective
+Post-screening discussion with director Mark Decena, sociologist and filmmaker Sabrina McCormick (Professor of Public Health, George Washington University), and Jerome Whitington (Anthropology, NYU).
+Moderator: Helena Hansen (NYU Medical Center & Anthropology).3-5 PM Traveling to the Ends of the Earth?

 Indigenous Activism in the Americas